szabgab/rust.code-maven.com/slides/rust/vectors.md

 ![](examples/vectors/mutable-vector-of-strings/out.out)

-## Count words
+## Count words using two vectors
-{id: count-words}
+{id: count-words-using-two-vectors}

-* Given a string that consists of words and white-spaces, count how many times each word appears?
+* Given a string that consists of words and white-spaces, count how many times each word appears!
+* In this solution we use two vectors.
+A much better solution would be to use `HashMap`, but in this example I wanted to show the solution with two vectors.
+* One vector will hold the list of distinct words.
+* The second vector will hold the count for each word.

 ![](examples/vectors/count-words/src/main.rs)